 My equipment:

-Cameras: Canon Rebel (for the first few years), 5D I (didn't use much for birds given the slow frame rate), 7D II (my main body for some years), and most recently R6 II with an adaptor for my 500 EF lens
+Cameras: Canon Rebel (for the first few years), 5D I (didn't use much for birds given the slow frame rate), 7D II (my main body for several years), and most recently R6 II with an adaptor for my 500 EF lens.

 I added an "updates" page some time back, to give more details on my birding trips/outings, with dates and highlights.